marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 It's all very well having a text field on your screen, but it has no purpose if you cannot use what the user has inputted.
 Therefore for your text field to be fully working, you need to be able to accept and use these inputs.
 There are two main ways to do this, one using the above formats of text field; and one which uses a whole new format i.e. The `JOptionPane`.
 I will explain both of these in detail shortly.

 ## Using a JTextField
-It can be very easy to store a user's input and manipulate it.
-For example you can display the user's input on the screen.
+It can be very easy to store a user's input and manipulate it, for example you can display the user's input on the screen.
 To do this, all you really need to do is set a variable to be the input, and then set a label to be that variable.
 In other words, you can use the following code inside the actionPerformed method:

 ```java
 public void actionPerformed(ActionEvent evt) {